Skip to content

 It is also possible to mix numeric types, which implicitly converts them to 64-bit floating point numbers.
 For example, SUM(3 * 4.0, 5, 1.0) returns the 64-bit floating point number 18.0.

-Nemo supports the usual Boolean functions (AND, OR, and NOT), but requires them to be written in prefix-notation like other functions, e.g., OR(?X,?Y) rather than ?X OR ?Y. Moreover, there are various test functions that return true if a condition is met.
-All of the followig expect one argument:
+Nemo supports the usual Boolean functions (AND, OR, and NOT), but requires them to be written in prefix-notation like other functions, e.g., OR(?X,?Y) rather than ?X OR ?Y.

 • isInteger: tests if the argument is an integer number